-- Start the engine and release the parking brake. - With the brake pedal depressed, shift the transmission into first gear by pressing the gear selector forward. - Release the brake. - Slowly apply throttle until the vehicle starts to creep forward.
+- Start the engine and release the park position lever. - With the brake pedal depressed, push on the shift lever to ensure the forward position is selected. - Release the brake. - Slowly apply throttle until the vehicle starts to creep forward.
 As soon as you start moving release the throttle and coast, then press the brake to stop.
 Repeat to the end of the straightaway. - To turn around at the end of the straightaway, stop, turn the handlebar all the way to the right, then briefly apply and release the throttle, and coast through the turn.
 You may need to briefly apply the throttle more than once to complete the turn.
 Stop when you are in line with the straightaway in the opposite direction. - Continue with this part of the exercise until you are comfortable with applying and releasing the throttle.